 Stormwater is just rain, snow, or any other type of precipitation once it hits the ground.
 When stormwater lands on a natural surface it soaks into the ground, but when it lands on a built surface it runs off and concentrates.
 If this concentrated stormwater is not managed it can cause erosion, carry pollution to streams and lakes, and cause flooding.

-Infiltronics Environmental was founded in 2014 by Dr. Kathleen Trauth to hold intellectual property for a stormwater management device.
+Infiltronics Environmental was founded in 2014 by Dr. Kathleen Trauth to hold intellectual property for a stormwater management device, known as Infiltech.
 The patent for this device was issued to Dr. Trauth in 2016.
 The company has been actively involved in testing and commercialization activities for the patented device since 2017.
 Infiltronics Environmental's goal is to help engineers and developers easily and cost effectively meet stormwater regulations, while at the same time dramatically improving soil and water quality in and around their sites.
 In 2021 Infiltronics Environmental LLC became officially certified as a Women-Owned Business Enterprise by the State of Missouri.

 In 2017 Infiltronics Environmental participated in the National Science Foundation (NSF) Innovation Corps (I-Corps) Program to conduct extensive customer discovery and make sure we were actually solving a problem for someone, not just making something we thought was cool.
 Over 200 interviews were conducted across the U.S. with regulators, engineers, developers, contractors, environmental groups, and technology companies in the stormwater industry to learn what their problems are and how we can create a solution to solve them.